Goat Chilindrón

 ½ cup of Vegetable oil

-1 cup of Canned tomato puree
+1 cup of Canned tomato pulp

 2 Chopped onions